 - construct a comprehensive policy framework for preparing teachers to include all learners.

-The project will be completed by June 2020.
+The project will be completed in 2020.